anoopkunchukuttan/cfilt_preorder/README.md

 - OS - Linux
 - perl should be installed
 - python xml library(lxml) should be installed
-(Can be installed using command "#yum install python-lxml") -Copy the "Parse" folder to one of the dir where perl is installed-
+(Can be installed on Fedora using command "#yum install python-lxml")
 - Perl Recursive Descent Parser require: Module: Parse::RecDescent
   - In Ubuntu, this can be obtained by installing the package: libparse-recdescent-perl
 - Stanford Parser Version 3.2.0